Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The bottom line on handling an aggressive cat

 No matter what the cause of the aggression, there are almost always warning signs.
-If you understand feline body language, you’ll be able to see that your furry friend is getting wound up before the situation escalates to a crisis point.
+If you understand feline body language, you will be able to see that your furry friend is getting wound up before the situation escalates to a crisis point.
 If you have a highly reactive cat and you want to help him or her, be aware that it will take time and patience — but take it from a person who has rehabilitated traumatized cats: The reward is so worth the effort!

-Featured Image Credit: elwynn, Shutterstock
+Featured Image Credit: Anna Kraynova, Shutterstock

 Shopping Cart